 MAGIS ID MODEL

-The Magis Instructional Design (ID) Model for online courses was developed by Dr. Rogers (2015) with input from the Jesuits at Spring Hill College, as subject matter experts, and her professor of instructional design, Dr. Davidson-Shivers.
-It’s unique in that it addresses religion, spirituality, and social justice in addition to intellectual growth.
+The Magis Instructional Design (ID) Model (Rogers, 2019) for online courses was developed with input from the Jesuits at Spring Hill College, as subject matter experts, and her professor of instructional design, Dr. Davidson-Shivers.
+It is unique in that it addresses religion, spirituality, and social justice in addition to intellectual growth.

 Jesuit school educators include techniques for reflection within their units of study in order to challenge students to serve others (Korth, 1993).
 According to one theology professor, Jesuit educators focus instructional activities on experiential learning to engender the cycle of experience leading to reflection and further action.
 This is based on the dynamics of Saint Ignatius’ Spiritual Exercises from which Ignatian pedagogy is derived.